adobe/ride/Usage.md

 These two flows of information form the basis for data flowing through your extension from your tests to your target service.

 ## The Fuzz
 One of the most powerful features of Ride is the fuzzer.
-The fuzzer takes an array of data, some it corner cases, some of it edge, some of it quasi-malicious and attempts to see if your service is handling it properly based on the datamodels defined by the schema.
+The fuzzer takes an array of data, some of it corner cases, some of it edge, some of it quasi-malicious and attempts to see if your service is handling it properly based on the datamodels defined by the schema.
 This removes the need for you to generate a good chunk of the negative and edge tests manually, and allows you to focus on real-world data flows for your service, high-value testing.

 The good news is that if you have set up your Ride extension, utlizing the fuzzer is almost trivial.
 Here's what the Fuzzer test looks like in our sample project: